jackhiggins458/portfolio/content/nn/index.md

 I facilitated these tutorials once in 2021 and again in 2022, and received a significant amount of positive (as well as constructive) feedback from participants about their experience.

 [^1]: Unfortunately, Binder sometimes takes a long while to launch (and occasionally fails to launch at all).
-If you're having trouble launching the interactive Binder, try viewing the tutorial on GitHub instead.
-Please note however that the GitHub preview of the notebooks has a few issues rendering the content accurately.
+If you're having trouble launching the interactive Binder, try viewing the tutorial [on GitHub instead](https://github.com/jackhiggins458/Neural_Network_Tutorial/blob/main/notebooks/0_Welcome.ipynb).
+Please note however that the GitHub preview of the notebooks aren't interactive, and they have a few issues rendering the content accurately.